 Preheat a large skillet, griddle or cast iron pan over medium high heat.

-Add the oil to the pan.
+Add 2 tablespoons of oil to the pan.

-Add the minced garlic to the pan and sauté with the other vegetables over medium high until they are tender (8-10 minutes).
+Add 3 cloves of minced garlic to the pan and sauté with the other vegetables over medium high until they are tender (8-10 minutes).

 Remove from the pan and serve while warm.
 Enjoy!